This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Rural Disparities in the Quality of Clinical Care Are Notable and Larger for Males

 Explores the differences in healthcare quality among male and female Medicare Advantage beneficiaries in rural and urban areas.
-Breaks down data by gender, treatment received, treatment outcomes, and rural versus urban location, among other measures.
+Breaks down data by sex, treatment received, treatment outcomes, and rural versus urban location, among other measures.

 Author(s): Sarah MacCarthy, Marc N. Elliott, Steven C. Martino, et al.